DiscreteTom/if-maker/documents/README.md

 The keyword `this` in `name` will stand for the item's name.
 The variable `this` in `code` will stand for the item itself.
 See [Self-Reference](#self-reference).

 If a command contains some items' name and these items are not mounted to shell, you can use `(param: className)` in `name` to catch it.
-The `param` will be assigned to the matched item's id.
+The `param` will be assigned to the matched item.
 Here is an example:

 ```yaml
 player: